AllenNeuralDynamics/modular-insertion-system/README.md

 - Validation: Galen Lynch, Yoni Browning, Anna Lakunina, Xinxin Yin, Han Hou, Susu Chen
 - Electrical design: Sonya Vasquez

-## License

-The contents of this repository are covered by the [Creative Commons BY-NC-SA License](LICENSE).
-Any design files or documentation, or modifications thereof, cannot be used for commercial purposes without prior written consent from the Allen Institute.
-In other words, you are allowed to build the system for use in your own lab, but you cannot sell the drawings, models, or physical components.
-Any derivations must be attributed to the Allen Institute and shared with the same licensing terms.

 ## How to order

-In most cases, we recommend waiting to order a fully assembled systems from New Scale Technologies (available in late 2024).
+In most cases, we recommend waiting to purchase a fully assembled systems from New Scale Technologies (available in late 2024).

 If you would like to manufacture the individual components and build the system yourself, we strongly recommend [posting an issue](https://github.com/AllenNeuralDynamics/modular-insertion-system/issues) before getting started so we can provide advice on the ideal configuration for your experiments.